Blending In Is Riskier Than Standing Out Differentiate Or Perish

 - Having some part of something, however small, beats having no part of something, however large;

-- Niche demographics can be huge; If 100W laser that is 1″ wide, but that is unstoppable, it will eventually intersect with as much matter as if I have a 100W light bulb.
+- Niche demographics can be huge; If a 100W laser that is 1″ wide, but that is unstoppable, it will eventually intersect with as much matter as would a 100W light bulb; it’s a matter of penetrating, focused light, versus broadcast, diffuse, light.
 This is what Allan Dib calls going ‘deep’ rather than ‘wide’.
 It’s an illusion that being differentiated or focused will give you a small demographic.
-It will be smaller but not small.
-And it is simply your best chance at success, 99% of the time.

 The idea of serving a niche is subtly different from the idea of differentiation.
 One is not trying to be all things to all people (demand side); the other is making yourself different from the other guys (on the supply side).
 It’s implied that, if you’re different from the other guys, you’ll appeal to a smaller segment of the population – but not necessarily.